Cotton: Fantastic Night Dreams: Reception

 Cotton garnered positive reception from seven reviewers of Gamest during its 1991 AOU Show appearance.
-In Japan, Game Machine listed the game on their 1 June 1991 issue as being the ninth most-popular arcade game during the previous two weeks.
-In the July 1991 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number sixteenth spot in popularity.
+In Japan, Game Machine listed it as the ninth most popular arcade game of May 1991.
+In the July 1991 issue of Japanese publication Micom BASIC Magazine, the game was ranked at number sixteen in terms of popularity.
 Gamest also gave it several awards for the 5th Gamest Grand Prize.
 Cotton won 4th place in the Best Shooting Award, 4th place in the Best Direction Award, 4th place in the Best VGM Award, and the character of Cotton won 2nd place in Character Awards for best character.

 The TurboGrafx-CD port received positive reception from critics.
 Public reception was also positive: readers of PC Engine Fan voted to give Cotton a 22.82 out of 30 score, ranking at the number 101 spot in a poll, indicating a popular following.
 French magazine Consoles + praised its arcade-accurate graphics, animations, hard rock soundtrack, playability and replay value but criticized the presentation.
 Electric Brain compared the game with Parodius while noting its difficulty level, regarding it to be an above average shoot 'em up.
 They gave positive remarks to the colorful presentation, Valis-like orchestral music and sound effects but criticized the irritating Japanese voicework during story cutscenes.
 GameFan regarded the port to be one of the better shooter games for the TurboGrafx-CD, commenting positively in regards to its originality, fast action, audiovisual presentation and challenging stages.
 DuoWorld criticized the TurboGrafx-CD's English translation of cutscenes for being incoherent and Cotton's fairy companion to be less useful than the drones in R-Type and Blazing Lazers.
 They drew comparisons to Magical Chase in terms of its poor graphics, enemy variety, and sound design.
 However, they praised the presentation and gameplay.
 Computer and Video Games commended the visuals, sound and gameplay.
 In 2008, IGN placed both Cotton and Magical Chase as number 4 on the top ten list of TurboGrafx titles not released on the Virtual Console, stating that both games were different but shared the same general idea.